 src/main/java/com/example/demo/

-Go to Spring Initializr and create a project with Spring Web, Spring Data JPA, and H2 Database.
-The following dependencies will be added to your pom.xml:
+Create the project with Spring Initializr, selecting Spring Web, Spring Data JPA, and H2 Database.
+The following dependencies will be added to your pom.xml.

 <dependency>